-For more information, please contact the establishment or download the 2018 wedding package:
+For more information, please contact the establishment.

 If you have your ceremony or reception at Country Heritage Park, you don't need a permit.
 For couples getting married somewhere else but who want to do a photo shoot on site, a photography permit is needed.
 Currently, the permit costs $75 per hour of shooting.